GDX-X/PFS-BatchKit-Manager/README.md

 3) Go to the `Advanced menu` > `HDD-OSD/PSBBN/XMB` > `Partitions Management`
 4) Choose Convert a PS2 game for PSBBN & XMB Menu

-NOTE: For PS1 games, install them .VCD as partition everything will be done automatically
+NOTE: For PS1 games, install them as a partition, everything will be done automatically

   ------
    </p>
 </details>